Gooru/ln-nucleus-gateway/BUILD_README.md

 Note that any options that need to be passed onto Vertx instance need to be passed at command line e.g, worker pool size etc

-> java -Dvertx.logger-delegate-factory-class-name=io.vertx.core.logging.SLF4JLogDelegateFactory io.vertx.core.Launcher -conf nucleus-server/src/main/resources/nucleus-server.json -cluster -instances 4
+> java -classpath ./:nucleus-server/build/libs/nucleus-server-0.1-snapshot-fat.jar: -Dvertx.logger-delegate-factory-class-name=io.vertx.core.logging.SLF4JLogDelegateFactory io.vertx.core.Launcher -conf nucleus-server/src/main/resources/nucleus-server.json -cluster -instances 4

 The project already has dependency for hazelcast included.
 Currently, there is no cluster specific configuration done.
 That needs to be included in real deployment.